drcsh/python-raycaster/README.md

 ## Squeezing more out of it
-I started out with some experiments, for example, the raycaster does a bit of packing coordinates in tuples and retrieving them, and this is really only to give tidy method signitures.
+I started out with some experiments, for example, the raycaster does a bit of packing coordinates in tuples and retrieving them, and this is really only to give tidy method signatures.
 I tried unpacking the tuples, but there wasn't an observable impact on rendering time, so I put them back to their original state.

 I disabled the visibility cone rendering as this was only for demonstration.
 I suspected that had an overhead for setting individual pixel colours.
 This saved about 0.03-0.04s from each render.
 I switched the map + visibility cone rendering to an optional setting (to enable, set dev_mode=True in core.py).
 I'm still seeing cast times up to 0.025s however, and it's stubbornly not going down to less than 0.02s.

+Next I simplified the POI calculations by removing some sanity checks.
+This would theoretically mean it could generate POIs outside of the map area, but it should always hit a wall before calculating them anyway.
+I also did a pass through of the code removing unnecessary calculations and simplifying the logical structure, especially on the code called frequently.
+After doing this, cast times got down to <0.02s and frequently under the 0.0167s required for 60 fps.

 # In Action